Threat hunting policies

 - indicators of regulatory non-compliance

-Show/hide all policies
+Show/hide all threat hunting policies

 - TH15101 - Detected presence of files with behaviors that were marked to issue a warning.